Course Syllabus for SDMS CME Credits

 - Describe how to use a standard ultrasound system and alternative techniques to evaluate blood flow

-- Identify normal and abnormal findings a carotid duplex ultrasound exam
+- Identify normal and abnormal findings on a carotid duplex ultrasound exam

-- Identify normal and abnormal findings a transcranial ultrasound exam
+- Identify normal and abnormal findings on a transcranial ultrasound exam

-- Identify normal and abnormal findings an extremity arterial duplex ultrasound exam
+- Identify normal and abnormal findings on an extremity arterial duplex ultrasound exam

-- Identify normal and abnormal findings an extremity venous duplex ultrasound exam
+- Identify normal and abnormal findings on an extremity venous duplex ultrasound exam

-- Identify normal and abnormal findings an aortic duplex ultrasound exam
+- Identify normal and abnormal findings on an aortic duplex ultrasound exam

-- Identify normal and abnormal findings mesenteric artery duplex ultrasound exam
+- Identify normal and abnormal findings on a mesenteric artery duplex ultrasound exam

-- Identify normal and abnormal findings a renal duplex ultrasound exam
+- Identify normal and abnormal findings on a renal duplex ultrasound exam

 - Identify normal and abnormal findings of an ultrasound exam of the abdominal venous structures